louissobel/Drapache/README.markdown

 and executed by the Drapache server, returning anything that is printed to standard out to the clients browser.

 Although far from finished, the dbpy framework is enough for beginning programmers to get started building dynamic websites.
+Check out [blog.drapache](http://github.com/louissobel/blog.drapache) (on github too) for a blogging system I scraped together that runs on drapache and demonstrates what can be done with dbpy.

 Misc.
 Features
 ----------------
-It will create an index for a folder if one doesn't exist, using a template found in Drapache/_templates/ Files are folders that begin with '_' will not be served, returning instead a 403 Forbidden HTTP response.
+It will create an index for a folder if one doesn't exist, using a template found in Drapache/\_templates/ Files or folders that begin with '_' will not be served, returning instead a 403-Forbidden HTTP response.
-Right now they also show up in an auto-generated index, but that is for debugging purposes and could be easily changed
+Right now they _do_ show up in an auto-generated index, but that is for debugging purposes and could be easily changed

 Technical
 ---------------